 Information about other road safety programs for young people is available in Funding for Secondary School Road Safety Programs (465.57kB).

 Council provides funding to allow primary and secondary school teachers to be trained as Bike Ed instructors.
 The teachers are then able to deliver Bike Ed programs to promote safe, healthy and sustainable transport options in their school community.

 aims to increase the health of primary school students through encouraging walking to and from school while helping to reduce traffic congestion and lessening the negative effects of car use on the environment.

-assists Grade 6 students prepare for secondary school in the following year.
-Transport options such as walking, cycling and using public transport are discussed as well as tips for using them safely.
-Information about other school programs is available in Road Safety Programs for Primary Schools (1.05MB).
+Transit assists Grade 6 students prepare for secondary school in the following year.
+Transport options such as walking, cycling and using public transport are discussed as well as tips for using them safely Download further details about the Transit program, including the booking form.
+(241.92kB).

 Child restraint fittings are hosted one to two times per year to assist parents with installing child restraints in their cars.
 Professional child restraint fitters install the restraints and explain the safety requirements for our young community members.

 vehicles that are not roadworthy pose a risk to occupants and other road users.